-We are competitive swimmers.
-We are athletes.
 We are a rare breed of people who set 4:30AM alarms, who sweat while most people are asleep, who push our bodies to keep going even when our arms and legs are screaming for us to stop.
 How?
 What gives us the self-discipline to wake up once again the next day and attack it with as much vigour and intensity as the last?

 Easy – mentality.